warp-contracts/academy/warp-academy-docs/standards/atomic-asset.md

 - If the contract is `NFT` then `totalSupply == 1` and `owner` field is set
 - If the contract is fungible token, then `totalSupply > 1` and `owner` field is empty
 - `atomic-asset` is always binded to only one asset.
 This standard doesn't support multiple assets per one contract
-- Unique id of asset is his transaction id
+- Unique id of asset is its transaction id
-- `balance` per account can be never < 0
+- `balance` per account can never be < 0
-- `allowance` per account can be never < 0
+- `allowance` per account can never be < 0

 ## Interface